inamdarmihir/inamdarmihir.github.io/README.md

 # Mihir Inamdar - Personal Portfolio Website

-This repository contains the source code for my personal portfolio website, showcasing my experience as a Machine Learning Engineer and AI Researcher.
+This repository contains the source code for my personal portfolio website, showcasing my experience as a Machine Learning Engineer and AI Researcher with over 30 repositories on GitHub.

 ## 🌐 Website